 North Tyneside Council is a rapidly changing organisation.
-This process is likely to continue and remain a challenge for effective complaints handling as service users experience changes in their services and the organisation evolves internally as a result of changing priorities from central Government.
+This process will continue and remain a challenge for effective complaints handling as service users experience changes in their services and the organisation evolves internally as a result of changing priorities from central Government and more limited resources being available to the Authority.

-There are significant examples of change within the Council.
-The Council has partnership arrangements with Kier North Tyneside, Cofley and Capita to provide a range of services.
+There are significant examples of change within the Authority.
+The Authority has partnership arrangements with Kier North Tyneside, Cofely and Capita to provide a range of services.
 The Authority's Customer & Member Liaison Office will continue to manage complaints for all of the Authority's partners on behalf of its customers.